 - gives you several cycles

-- is not to heavy or big and fits in your hand luggage (never put it in your check-in luggage)
+- is not too heavy or big and fits in your hand luggage (never put it in your check-in luggage)

 SMARTPHONE & COMPUTER

-And any computer makes sense to backup fotos and videos or even better as tool to transfer and backup your content on an external hard drive.
+And any computer makes sense to backup photos and videos or even better as a tool to transfer and backup your content on an external hard drive.

 BACKPACK FOR OUR TRAVEL GEAR